Stamp Duty Land Tax Key Statistics

 What is Stamp Duty Land Tax?

-The term “stamp duty” refers to a tax that must be paid when purchasing a residential property or piece of land that costs more than £125,000 – or £300,000 for first-time buyers.
-Those who have not purchased a house or land before also pay reduced SDLT on property costing less than £500,000.
+The term “stamp duty” refers to a tax that must be paid when purchasing a residential property or piece of land in England or Northern Ireland that costs more than £125,000 – or £300,000 for first-time buyers.
+Those who have not purchased a dwelling before also pay reduced SDLT on property costing not more than £500,000.

 The standard rate of SDLT plus 3% is levied on second homes.
 This has previously been referred to as the Higher Rate for Additional Dwellings or HRAD.